Sohaib220/CV-website/README.md

 ## 📖 Description

 This project is demo for creating a CV pdf with your data you can use it and modify it or complete it.
+I made this ptoject in a 3-day Hackathon so i didn't have the time to code the backend but i see it as a beutiful work for 3-days.

 ---